Tag

 the player shines a flashlight around a derelict moon in co op horror game lethal company

-It is a truth universally acknowledged that Steam always has to have at least one co-op ghosty game in early access, over which people are going bananas.
+It is a truth universally acknowledged that always has to have at least one co-op ghosty game in early access, over which people are going bananas.
 Right now that game is Lethal Company, and not without reason.
 It’s a bit of a horror game, as you form up in teams for some good old PVE.
 As contractors for the Company, you collect scrap from abandoned haunted moons that used to be industrial centres.
 Successfully salvaging enough scrap earns you cash, which you can use to jet off to new moons with more rewards.
 The trade off, of course, is higher risk.

 There are mundane risks like traps, which one player can spot from the ship scanner and call out to those on the mission.
 But there are, of course, monsters to contend with, especially at night.
 Some you’ll only find indoors, while others stalk you on open ground.
 It’s a great mix of learning a bestiary and knowing what to do in different situations, with having a concrete goal (get salvage), and there are many and varied ways to die, so you learn quickly.
 If you got tired of Phasmophobia and are looking for something new in the same vein, this is it.